PayPal pulls North Carolina plan after transgender bathroom law

-CHICAGO (Reuters) - PayPal Holdings Inc on Tuesday canceled plans to open a global operations center in Charlotte, North Carolina and invest $3.6 million in the area after the state passed a controversial law targeting lesbian, gay, bisexual and transgender (LGBT) citizens.
+CHICAGO, April 5 (Reuters) - PayPal Holdings Inc said on Tuesday it canceled plans to open a global operations center in Charlotte, North Carolina after the state passed a controversial law targeting lesbian, gay, bisexual and transgender (LGBT) citizens.

-The digital payment company’s protest is the first by a major business after North Carolina became the first state last month to enact a measure requiring people to use bathrooms or locker rooms in schools and other public facilities that match the gender on their birth certificate rather than their gender identity.
+Last month, North Carolina became the first state to enact a measure requiring people to use bathrooms or locker rooms in schools and other public facilities that match the gender on their birth certificate rather than their gender identity.

 The law, which overturned a Charlotte city ordinance, was widely interpreted as an attack on LGBT rights.
 State lawmakers also voted to prohibit local governments from enacting anti-discrimination protections based on sexual orientation and gender identity.